ClimateImpactLab/energy-code-release-2020/README.md

 #### Part 1.C - Population and income data

-* We obtain historical values of country-level annual income per capita from within the International Energy Agencys World Energy Balances dataset, which in turn sources these data from the World Bank.
+* We obtain historical values of country-level annual income per capita from within the International Energy Agency's World Energy Balances dataset, which in turn sources these data from the World Bank.
 * Cleaning steps undertaken on these variables can be found in [0_make_dataset/pop_and_income](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/tree/master/0_make_dataset/pop_and_income)